timschott/interview-prep/ds/ml-conceptual.md

 * what is F1?
   * harmonic mean of precision and recall
 * what is precision?
-  * number of true positives / true positives + false positives
+  * true positives / true positives + false positives
   * (divide by first ROW)
 * what is recall?
-  * number of true positives / true positive + false negative
+  * true positives / true positive + false negative
+  * true positive rate
   * (divide by first COL)
+* what is specificity?
+  * true negatives / true negative + false positives
+  * true negative rate
 * what is a residual?
   * difference between a predicted value and a true value
 * what is the ROC curve
   * receiver operating curve
-  * plot recall on y axis, plot 1 - recall as x axis
+  * plot recall on y axis, plot 1 - specificity as x axis
-    * note 1 - recall = "false positive rate"
+    * note 1 - specificity = "false positive rate"
   * the ROC curve is better the more area that is underneath
     * ie we want it bending up and to the left